-Fig. 4 | Neuromuscular electrical stimulation electrode. a, Neuromuscular electrical stimulation electrodes made of the Ag-hydrogel composite are assembled with a commercial electrical muscle stimulator. b, The electrodes are placed on the tibialis anterior muscle of the participant's leg to cause dorsiflexion (Supplementary Video 3).
-The red lines are used to track the relative change of the angle ( $\theta$ ). c, Relative change in dorsiflexion angle as a function of stimulation time. d, Amplitude as a function of frequency, which is the result of fast Fourier transform. e, The electrodes are placed on the arm and deliver electrical signals from the stimulator to the muscles in the posterior of the forearm (Supplementary Video 4).
+Fig. 4 | Neuromuscular electrical stimulation (NMES) electrode. a, NMES electrodes made of the Ag-hydrogel composite are assembled with a commercial electrical muscle stimulator. b, The electrodes are placed on the tibialis anterior muscle of the subject's leg to cause dorsiflexion (Supplementary Video 3).
+The red lines are used to track the relative change of the angle (θ) which is measured in c. c, Relative change in dorsiflexion angle as a function of stimulation time. d, Amplitude as a function of frequency, which is the result of fast Fourier Transform (FFT). e, The electrodes are placed on the arm and delivering electrical signals from the stimulator to the muscles in the posterior of the forearm (Supplementary Video 4).